xmigrate/xforecast-docs/docs/source/logging_and_troubleshooting.rst

 .. code-block:: bash

-    docker-compose -f app
+    docker-compose -f xforecast

 logs
 ----
 The log file shows whether the app is performing properly.
 By default, xforecast uses a simple basic logging configuration to print log messages to standard error.
 The output of the log file might look like this:

 .. code-block:: bash